 But do they have to?
 Absolutely not.

 In fact, between 6 and 9 months of age babies need as much exposure to as many different textures and flavors of solid foods as we can possibly give them.
-That is because this period of time is known as the “critical window of opportunity” for developing taste and texture preferences.
+That’s because this period of time is known as the “critical window of opportunity” for developing taste and texture preferences.

 In other words, the more foods that are offered to baby during this time and the least repetition in their menu…the better their outcome for picky eating prevention and oral motor skill development.

-So, while infant fortified cereal is a great option, it shouldn’t be the only option, nor does it have to be the very first food your baby gets.
+So, while infant-fortified cereal is a great option, it shouldn’t be the only option, nor does it have to be the very first food your baby gets.
 Focusing on providing a variety of solid foods is going to be much better for them in the long run.

-There is absolutely no need for babies to have to wait 3 to 5 days in between the introduction of new solid foods.
-This is an old recommendation that is based on no research and was initially told to parents as a way to be able to track any reactions to different foods.
+There is absolutely no need for babies to have to wait 3 to 5 days between the introduction of new solid foods.
+This is an old recommendation that is based on no research and was initially told to parents as a way to be able to track any allergic reactions to different foods.

-However, now we know with much more certainty that the risks of developing food allergies or reactions to foods that are not on the highly allergenic food list is extremely low.
-And the repercussions of waiting long periods of time between introducing new solid foods (and preventing baby from experiencing a variety of solid foods in a shorter amount of time) is much worse than the very, very minimal risk of developing a food allergy to – let’s say – chicken.
+However, now we know with much more certainty that the risk of developing food allergies or reactions to foods that are not on the highly allergenic food list is extremely low.
+And the repercussions of waiting long periods of time between introducing new solid foods (and preventing baby from experiencing a variety of solid foods in a shorter amount of time) are much worse than the very, very minimal risk of developing a food allergy to – let’s say – chicken.

 The truth is, babies have already been tasting a multitude of flavors from breast milk, and if they are being started on solid foods around 6 months of age (and when all developmental signs of readiness to start solids have emerged), your baby’s digestive system is ready and able to handle all types of proteins, fat, fiber, and yes – even gluten.